p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0908 Centre-finding.md

 ---

-I messed around with a few random formulae, and it seems I can predict the location of the effective centre of rotation.
-No idea if this will ever be useful, but it is interesting.
+~~I messed around with a few random formulae, and it seems I can predict the location of the effective centre of rotation.
+No idea if this will ever be useful, but it is interesting.~~ Doesn't work for different angles.

 ```julia
 using Plots; default( fontfamily="LinLibertine_Rah", size=(720, 720), label="", background_color="#fffe", background_color_inside=:transparent, foreground_color="#777", dpi=300 )